Skip to main content

 1

-• William Butler Yeats (1865-1939) was a renowned Irish poet, playwright, and a leading figure of 20th-century literature
+• William Butler Yeats was a renowned Irish poet and playwright and one of the foremost figures of 20th-century literature.

-• He was a founding member of the Abbey Theatre and a driving force behind the Irish Literary Revival
+• He co-founded the Abbey Theatre and was closely connected with the Irish Literary Revival and Irish nationalist politics.

-• Yeats was deeply involved in Irish nationalist politics and served as a senator of the Irish Free State
+• He served as a senator of the Irish Free State and was awarded the Nobel Prize in Literature in 1923.

 2